What that actually means in practice

 - Working plan the team can execute and review

-For tech companies, the AI age adds one more requirement: the plan must say where AI changes the operating model.
-That may mean using AI to compress research cycles, scale content repurposing, improve sales enablement, test messaging faster, or clean up customer intelligence.
-It should not mean sprinkling AI language across the plan without changing how the team works.
+For tech companies, AI adds one more requirement: the plan must say where AI actually changes how the team works.
+That may mean using it to compress research cycles, scale content repurposing, improve sales enablement, test messaging faster, or clean up customer intelligence.
+It should not mean sprinkling AI language across the plan without changing anyone's Monday.

 Where teams get this wrong

 Most failed 90-day plans are not too short.
-They are too vague, too crowded, or too detached from the company’s actual revenue motion.
+They are too vague, too crowded, or too far from how the company actually makes revenue.

 They confuse activity with strategy